VeriStruct: AI-assisted Automated Verification of Data-Structure Modules in Verus: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper introduced \toolname{}, a novel framework that combines large language models with Verus to automatically verify Rust data-structure modules. \toolname{} systematically generates \texttt{View} implementations, type invariants, specifications, and proof code under the scheduling of an extra planner module.
-To mitigate the issue that LLMs do not fully grasp Verus' annotation syntax and verification-specific semantics, we not only inject syntax guidelines in the prompt, but also introduce an additional repair stage to fix errors.
+To mitigate the issue that LLMs do not fully grasp Verus' annotation syntax and verification-specific semantics, we not only inject syntax guidelines in the prompt, but also introduce an additional repair stage to fix errors. \ifarxiv \ Table~\ref{tab:repair-heuristics} in the appendix details the specialized heuristics that support these repairs. \fi

 We evaluated \toolname{} on eleven benchmarks drawn from the Verus GitHub repository.
 Across eleven benchmark modules, \toolname{} successfully verifies ten of them and verifies 128/129 (99.2\%) of functions in our benchmark. \toolname{} shows a significant improvement over the baseline, demonstrating the framework's effectiveness.